jpedro/jpedro.github.io/.posts/postgres.md

 demand.

 To be fair, 99.9% of the time you don't need _and_ you definitely do not want application logic in the database.
 I'll fight anyone on this.
-I'll die on this hill.
+This is the hill I'll die for.
 The database is the most critical tech component.
 The one that's non-trivial to horizontally scale.
-So keep it simple.
-Keep it dumb.
+So keep it simple, Keep it lean.
+Keep it dumb, stupid.

 Because the database _should_ be dumb.
 Just store and retrieve my data.
 And let me to run some adhoc queries over unindexed fields 😱, that on